mikexliu/stack/README.md

 * `swagger-ui` self document your apis and have a clean interface to using them

 ##Usage
-There are only three classes (and one main class) that need to be implemented to see everything in action:
+There are only two classes (and one main class) that need to be implemented to see everything in action:

 Define the `resource`.
 The class should be `abstract` as only the `annotations` are used.
 It follows the `jax-rs` specifications.
 ```java